 - Avoid carrying large amounts of cash.
 If you must, store it out of sight and securely on yourself.
 Consider using a money belt or pouch. - Keep your wallet or purse close to your body at all times.
 If you must place it in a backpack, don't put it in an outer pocket where it can be easily pickpocketed.
 It is preferable to keep your wallet in a front pocket.
 Pay attention to your surroundings when pulling out your wallet. - When using an ATM, make sure no one is standing too close or loitering nearby.
-Cover the

-- screen, when entering your PIN, and make sure you're logged out before walking away.
+Cover the screen, when entering your PIN, and make sure you're logged out before walking away.
 Avoid using ATMs at night. - To avoid theft of your credit card information and personal data when making payments online, use only secure websites and WiFi. - Find out your school's tzedakah policy, and keep pocket change handy.
-When giving tzedakah, move slightly away from the person as you open your wallet or purse. - Keep all your receipts in a zipper-seal bag to have them at hand for duty-free tax credits, returns, or taxi cab issues. - In Israel, some stores have a tourist tax called VAT (Value Added Tax) on certain items that cost more than about \$110.
-The tax amount is 17% and is refundable when leaving the country.
-The stores may advertise this as a "special" VAT refund.
+When giving tzedakah, move slightly away from the person as you open your wallet or purse. - Keep all your receipts in a zipper-seal bag to have them at hand for duty-free tax credits, returns, or taxi cab issues. - In Israel, some clothing or gift stores have a tourist tax called Value Added Tax (VAT) on certain clothing or gift items that cost more than about \$110.
+The tax amount is 18% and is refundable when leaving the country.
+The stores may advertise this as a "special" VAT

+- refund.
 Not every store has the sign posted, so it's good to ask.
 The store should also provide you with a stamped form, which lists your purchases, to submit at the airport.
 Before leaving, when packing, keep these items easily accessible.
 Once at the airport, before going through security, visit the VAT counter located on the 3rd floor to receive your refund.
 You will need to present your purchases, forms, receipts, and passport. - Money changers, located all over Israel, usually have better exchange rates than banks.
 After exchanging currency, count yours before you leave. - Not all Israeli ATMs accept American ATM cards.
 (Bank Hapoalim is one exception.)
 There's a charge for using an international credit card at an Israeli ATM, plus, in many cases, a commission fee.
-Charges vary by bank, network, and ATM owner. - Ask your parents to check credit card and bank statements for fraudulent charges or mistakes. - When shopping, check your receipt and change to confirm everything was calculated correctly, since it can be confusing when using shekalim. - When shopping, find out the return policy since stores may not offer the standard 30-day policy you are used to in the US.
+Charges vary by bank, network, and ATM owner. - Ask your parents to check credit card and bank statements for fraudulent charges or mistakes. - When shopping, check your receipt and change to confirm everything was calculated correctly, since it can be confusing when using shekalim. - When shopping, find out the return policy since stores don't offer the standard 30-day policy you are used to in the US.
+Most stores offer a 7-14 days for a cash back refund and 14-30 days for a store credit.
+Receipts are usually required for returns.